jsimms22/PhysicsModelingSystem/README.md

 ## Physics Modeling / Visualizer

 Included dependencies are build for Windows only.
-If you plan to use this on a different architecture then mine, you will have to compile and include the binaries for the vendors yourself.
-Eventually I will add submodules, but not today.
+If you plan to use this on a different architecture then mine, you will have to compile and include the binaries for some of the vendors yourself.

 Note about STB 3rd party library use in Texture.cpp:
 - create a .cpp with only the following, where the include is pointing to your stb_image.h header file: